 - Javadoc: http://download.oracle.com/javase/1.5.0/docs/api/java/util/regex/Pattern.html

 The .NET Agent uses the built in .NET regular expressions engine.
-For more information, see:
+See:

 The PHP Agent uses PHP's built-in PCRE regular expression engine and requires the same syntax, including delimiters (for example: /^Foo/).
-For more information, see:
+See:

 The Python Agent uses Python's regular expression syntax.
-For more information, see:
+See:

 The Web Server Agent uses Perl regular expression syntax.
 See: